yorevs/homesetup/README.md

 Function                | Purpose
 ----------------------- | -----------------------
-dotfiles.sh             | Manage your HomeSetup .dotfiles and more. hspm.sh                 | Manage your development tools using installation/uninstallation recipes. fetch.sh                | Script to fetch REST APIs data. git-completion.sh       | bash/zsh completion support for core Git.
+dotfiles.bash             | Manage your HomeSetup .dotfiles and more. hspm.bash                 | Manage your development tools using installation/uninstallation recipes. fetch.bash                | Script to fetch REST APIs data. git-completion.bash       | bash/zsh completion support for core Git.
-git-diff-cmd.sh         | Enable opendiff to be used with git instead of normal diff. git-pull-all.sh         | Pull all projects within the specified path to the given repository/branch. hostname-change.sh      | Change the hostname permanently. ip-utils.sh             | Validate an IP and check details about it. toolcheck.sh            | Check if the a tool is installed on the system.
+git-diff-cmd.bash         | Enable opendiff to be used with git instead of normal diff. git-pull-all.bash         | Pull all projects within the specified path to the given repository/branch. hostname-change.bash      | Change the hostname permanently. ip-utils.bash             | Validate an IP and check details about it. toolcheck.bash            | Check if the a tool is installed on the system.

 **Please check: [bin](./bin) for all scripts**